-Full TitleA Phase I-II Dose Finding, Safety and Efficacy Study of Cabazitaxel in Pediatric Patients with Refractory Solid Tumors Including Tumors of the Central Nervous System Back to top
+Full TitleA Phase I-II Dose Finding, Safety and Efficacy Study of Cabazitaxel in Pediatric Patients with Refractory Solid Tumors Including Tumors of the Central Nervous System

 Cabazitaxel is an anticancer drug that inhibits the ability of cancer cells to divide properly.
 It makes the “skeleton” in some cancer cells very stiff, so the cells can no longer grow or divide.
 It is approved for treating advanced prostate cancer, but its use in this study is considered investigational.

 In this study, researchers want to find the highest dose of cabazitaxel that can be given safely in children and teenagers with malignant tumors that are not responding to treatment with other therapies.
 The investigators will also assess the preliminary effectiveness of cabazitaxel against these tumors.
 Cabazitaxel is given intravenously (by vein).This study is being conducted by the POETIC (Pediatric Oncology Experimental Therapeutics Investigator Consortium) research group.
-Back to top

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: